-For the same reason I like the one-egg omelet, I prefer a frittata to be mostly the filling, with egg providing a supporting structure.
 To create a leftover pasta frittata, start by warming last night’s puttanesca, pesto, primavera, or any other sauced pasta in a skillet with a couple tablespoons water.
 Or go with unsauced spaghetti for a crisper effect.
 Having the filling hot when it’s mixed with the eggs helps with the flipping step by sort of cooking the frittata from the inside and avoiding overbrowning the bottom before the center is set.
 To avoid unappealingly dry overfluff, I cook frittatas on the stovetop and never in the oven.
-It’s a little trickier, but it keeps the texture right and the unctuous flavor factor high.–Cal Peternell
+It’s a little trickier, but it keeps the texture right and the flavor factor high.

-We know a lot of you are sorta scared of the dread frittata flip.
+[Editor’s Note: We know a lot of you are sorta scared of the dreaded frittata flip.
 And we can understand that.
 But we’re here to assure you that you can let that fear go.
-The directions in the leftover pasta frittata recipe below should see you through the moment with ease, if not grace.
+The directions in the leftover pasta frittata recipe below should see you through the moment with ease and perhaps even grace.
 As one of our recipe testers said, “It is a nervous minute or two when flipping the frittata, but it does become easier with practice, and it makes for a dramatic presentation if you happen to have an audience in the kitchen when you’re preparing it.”
 And if for some reason, despite your and our best efforts, the flip still flops, so what?
 Just nudge it back together as best you can, finish cooking it, plop it on some plates, and grab your forks.
-It may look like a jumble, but it’ll still taste spectacular.
+It may look like a jumble, but it’ll still taste spectacular.]–Cal Peternell

 - 6 large eggs

 - 1/4 cup grated Parmesan or pecorino cheese